Detect and block potentially unwanted applications with Microsoft Defender for Endpoint on Linux

 Use the management console to configure PUA protection:

 In your enterprise, you can configure PUA protection from a management console, such as Puppet or Ansible, similarly to how other product settings are configured.
-For more information, see the Threat type settings section of the Set preferences for Defender for Endpoint on Linux article.
+For more information, see Threat type settings in Set preferences for Defender for Endpoint on Linux.

 Tip